chipsalliance/Cores-VeeR-EH1/README.md

 where:

-<simulator> -  can be 'verilator' (by default) 'irun' - Cadence xrun, 'vcs' - Synopsys VCS, 'vlog' Mentor Questa
+<simulator> -  can be 'verilator' (by default) 'irun' - Cadence xrun, 'vcs' - Synopsys VCS, 'vlog' Mentor Questa,
-               if not provided, 'make' cleans work directory, builds verilator executable and runs a test. debug=1     -  allows VCD generation for verilator and VCS and SHM waves for irun option.
+               'riviera' - Aldec Riviera-PRO if not provided, 'make' cleans work directory, builds verilator executable and runs a test. debug=1     -  allows VCD generation for verilator, VCS and Riviera-PRO and SHM waves for irun option.
 <target>    -  predefined CPU configurations 'default' ( by default), 'default_ahb', 'default_pd', 'high_perf'
 TEST        -  allows to run a C (<test>.c) or assembly (<test>.s) test, hello_world is run by default TEST_DIR    -  alternative to test source directory testbench/asm